jorishr/notes-on-backend/authentication/sessions/passportjs-local.md

 ```
 Passport-Local-Mongoose will add a username, hash and salt field to store the username, the hashed password and the salt value.
 Additionally Passport-Local-Mongoose adds some methods to your Schema.
 See the API Documentation section for more details.

-NOTE: this is similar to creating other datastructures with Mongoose.
+NOTE: this is similar to creating other data structures with Mongoose.
 The only difference the use of the plugin.

 #### Configure PassportJs
 The order of statements is important: